Yes, nine. I’ve been experimenting quite a lot. Because what is most effective differs from moment to moment, and from

-The intensity of loneliness coïncides with the intensity of the relationship you had with them.
+The intensity of loneliness coïncides with the intensity of the relationship you have lost.
 The more your lives were “interwoven” the more you will feel alone.
 When people have a common home, offspring together, maybe work together or go to the same sports club to volunteer, when they go to concerts together, go on holidays together, look at the same TV shows, and so on – their lives are interwoven.

 So when they part, together with the partner all of these commonalities are disturbed or evaporated.
 Not only do you lose a partner through a breakup, but much more.
 Your life together is over.
-And since so much of your live was lived together, a great part of your life is over.
+And since so much of your life was lived together, a great part of your life is over.
 It’s not exaggerating to say: a part of you is dying.
 You can’t but experience the painful hole.
 This is a root cause of feelings of loneliness after a breakup.

 I became fully aware of this fear shortly after the breakup had started.
 Its roots – as I found out – laid in traumatic childhood experiences that had hid in my unconscious mind for long.
 As Guy Winch puts it (1): “All of us have experienced some degree of abandonment, if only for a short time, and remember the painful and scary feeling that goes along with it.